configcat/feature-flag-demo/README.md

 The purpose of this app is to demonstrate ConfigCat feature management by simulating a number of clients or SDKs connected to the ConfigCat CDN.

+If you connect this app to one of your feature flags and play around with percentage and targeting rules.

 ## Usage
 1. Run locally or open https://feature-flag-demo.configcat.now.sh
 1. Enter your SDK Key (API Key), get it from https://app.configcat.com/sdkkey